kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Layers**

-Export only layers (i.e. not layer groups).
+Process only layers (i.e. ignore layer groups).
 This constraint is enabled by default.

 **Layer groups**

-Export only layer groups.
+Process only layer groups.

 **Matching file extension**

-Export only layers having a file extension matching the extension typed in the text entry.
+Process only layers having a file extension matching the extension typed in the text entry.

 **Selected in preview**

-Export only layers selected in the preview.
+Process only layers selected in the preview.
 If you save settings, the selection is saved as well.

 **Top-level**

-Export only layers at the top of the layer tree (i.e. do not export layers inside any layer group).
+Process only layers at the top of the layer tree (i.e. do not process layers inside any layer group).

 **Visible**

-If enabled, invisible layers will not be exported.
+Process only visible layers.

 By default, layers (visible or not) whose parent layer groups are invisible are also ignored.
 To disable this behavior, edit the constraint, click on `More options` and then uncheck `Also apply to parent folders`.

 **With tags**

-Export only layers with tags.
+Process only layers with tags.

-By default, all layers without tags are excluded from export.
+By default, all layers without tags are excluded.
-To export only layers with specific tags, edit this constraint and add the tags for the `Tags` argument.
+To process only layers with specific tags, edit this constraint and add the tags for the `Tags` argument.
-For example, adding `background` will export only layers containing the `background` tag.
+For example, by adding `background`, only layers containing the `background` tag will be processed.
 Other tagged layers will be excluded.

 See [Tagging Layers](#tagging-layers) for information about tags.

 **Without tags**

-Export only layers with no tags.
+Process only layers with no tags.

-By default, all layers with tags are excluded from export.
+By default, all layers with tags are excluded.
 To ignore only specific tags, edit this constraint and add the tags for the `Tags` argument.

 See [Tagging Layers](#tagging-layers) for information about tags.